KristinJJ/MovieMeetUp/README.md

 - Functionality
   - Users create an account
   - Sign-up and authentication model
-    - Built-in or separate?
-      - If built-in: Lambda authorizer using Tokens?
+    - Lambda authorizer using Tokens?
   - Users rate movies
     - Movies they’ve seen
       - How much they liked it